Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Retainers

 We recommend retainers for patients after they complete treatment with metal braces or Invisalign.
 Retainers hold teeth in their new positions to prevent shifting teeth.
-Wearing retainers as directed can keep teeth straight and prevent problems like an orthodontic relapse.
-It’s important for patients to wear their retainers as directed to keep teeth in place.
+Wearing retainers can keep teeth straight and prevent problems like an orthodontic relapse.
+This problem occurs when the teeth shift out of place after treatment.

 Contact Our Office

-Do you have questions about your child’s orthodontic options or what appliances they need?
-Request a dental consultation online or call us today at (508) 625-5534.
+Do you have questions about your child’s orthodontic options in Worcester, MA, or what appliances they need?
+Request a dental consultation online.
+You can also call us today at (508) 625-5534.
+We will be happy to help.